About Cambridge United FC

 Although the club has traditionally worn amber and black at home, it has experimented with a number of designs of shirts including plain amber with black trim, amber and black squares, stripes and amber with a black sash.

-Most recently, Cambridge United won the FA Trophy for the first time in their history, beating Gosport Borough 4-0 to clinch the title.View more pro clubs
+Most recently, Cambridge United won the FA Trophy for the first time in their history, beating Gosport Borough 4-0 to clinch the title, while in 2014/15, held Manchester United to a draw in the FA Cup 4th round.
+In 2015/16, Cambridge United will continue to play in League Two.View more pro clubs